UWCNuclear/covid-player/README.md

 # Contact

-In case of any error for installation or bugs in the program, contact: j.dudouet@ip2i.in2p3.fr
+In case of any error for installation or bugs in the program, contact: j.dudouet@ip2i.in2p3.fr, or directly use the issues system of gitlab